SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 30 May, 2026 at 23:50:00
+# Last Refreshed - 31 May, 2026 at 23:51:18
 The Latest Activity was a Ride -

-<b>Humid Wiesbaden 🌥️ Saturday Lunch Ride</b>
+<b>Started with rabbits ended with thunder and lightning and torrential rain ☁️ Sunday Morning Ride</b>

-which happened on 30 May, 2026 at 11:36:32
+which happened on 31 May, 2026 at 06:05:02

-Which is 0 years, 0 months, 0 days, 12 hours and 13 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 17 hours and 46 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/18713846460
+You can see it here https://www.strava.com/activities/18724114086

 ## Number of Rides
 How many rides have I done each year?